rust-lang/rust/src/doc/rustc-dev-guide/src/diagnostics.md

 error: the identifier `foo.bar` is invalid
 ```

-### Error explanations
+### Error codes and explanations

+Most errors have an associated error code.
+Error codes are linked to long-form
+explanations which contains an example of how to trigger the error and in-depth
-Some errors include long form descriptions.
-They may be viewed with the
+details about the error.
+They may be viewed with the `--explain` flag, or via
-`--explain` flag, or via the [error index].
-Each explanation comes with an
+the [error index].
-example of how to trigger it and advice on how to fix it.

-Please read [RFC 1567] for details on how to format and write long error
-codes.

-The descriptions are written in Markdown, and all of them are linked in the
-[`rustc_error_codes`] crate.

 As a general rule, give an error a code (with an associated explanation) if the
 explanation would give more information than the error itself.
 A lot of the time